depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 4 Normalising Flows
-  **Motivation**: In this class we take a little detour through the topic of Normalising Flows.
-This is used for density estimation and generative modeling, and it is another model which can be seen a time-discretisation of its continuous-time counterpart.
-Understanding it is necessary to understand continuous normalizing flows, one of the applications of neural ODEs.
+  **Motivation**:  In this class, we take a little detour to learn about Normalising Flows.
+These are used for density estimation and generative modeling, and their implementation is motivated by an ODE discretisation.
+Understanding it at a basic level is necessary to understanding continuous normalizing flows, a central application of neural ODEs.

   **Topics**: